-The fall colors in the Pacific Northwest states of Idaho, Montana, Oregon, and Washington may vary from year to year depending on weather conditions, but you're always in for a vibrant view on your autumn trip to the region.
+The best time for fall colors in the Pacific Northwest states of Idaho, Montana, Oregon, and Washington may vary from year to year depending on weather conditions, but you're always in for a vibrant view on your autumn trip to the region.

 Warm, dry falls — which often occur in the Pacific Northwest — produce breathtaking hillside panoramas, but the occasional rainy autumn can cut the foliage season short.
 The United States Forest Service fall color information guide is your best resource to consult before planning your leaf peeping trip.

-The types of trees and shrubs across the region that provide color include vine maples, larch, and aspen.
+The types of trees and shrubs across the region that provide color include vine maples (and just about any other type of maple), larch, and aspen.
 The vine maple, which often lines Pacific Northwest hiking trails, turns to hues of yellow, orange, and red; the larch and aspen leaves transform to gorgeous shades of yellow and gold.
 Since these trees are often intermingled with evergreens, the fall foliage display is both rich and varied.

-Due to the volatile nature of the weather in the Pacific Northwest, the exact dates that leaves are expected to start changing colors and fallings are hard to predict.
+Due to the ever-changing nature of the weather in the Pacific Northwest, the exact dates that leaves are expected to start changing colors and falling are hard to predict.
 However, you can generally expect to see bright yellows, reds, and oranges from mid-September through at least mid-October in all four states.

 - Idaho: Best viewed while driving down scenic byways from late September through October.
 Consult the Intermountain Region Forest Service for more exact dates of fall foliage this year.

 - Montana: Best viewed while driving through national parks and forests from late September through mid-October.
 The colors vary depending on elevation, and you'll need to have a car equipped with four-wheel drive to access some roads.